alphaolomi/py-automate/README.md

 # PyAutomate

-A victim of Automation
+Explore automation, expreince techniques, A victim of Automation

-Inspired from  `Automate the Boring Stuff with Python: Practical Programming for Total Beginners Book`  by _Al Sweigart_ [link](https://automatetheboringstuff.com/)

 ## Usage